The crappie is America’s second most popular freshwater game fish and their spawning season is one of the year’s best periods to target them.

 It will allow you to cast your light baits with more precision than a heavier setup and present them much more effectively!

-PRO TIP: Try out a bobber rig instead if you’re having difficulties jigging close to cover and frequently getting snagged.
+PRO TIP: Try out a bobber rig if you’re having difficulties jigging close to cover and frequently getting snagged.
 It’ll allow you to keep your bait in the hot zones much longer!
 You can grab a few crappie bobbers on Amazon right here.

 How Many Eggs Do Crappie Lay?